-1 Department of Anesthesiology and Intensive Care Medicine, University Hospital Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.
+1 Department of Anesthesiology and Intensive Care Medicine, University Medicine Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 Correspondence: Sebastian Gibb <>

-The anthropogenic climate crisis is the largest threat to global health [1].
-However, the health-care sector itself is responsible for 5-10 % of greenhouse gas emissions [2].
-A relevant part of these emissions are caused by volatile anaesthetics (VAs) used in anaesthesia and intensive care [2,3].
+The anthropogenic climate crisis is a significant threat to global health [1].
+The health-care sector is responsible for 5-10 % of greenhouse gas emissions [2].
+A relevant source of these emissions are volatile anaesthetics (VAs) [2,3].

-Active charcoal absorbers can be attached to the exhaust port of the anaesthesia machines to decrease these emssions and capture VAs.
-Using absorbers that allow the recapture of the VAs has the additional benefit of being able to reuse the substances.
+Active charcoal absorbers can be attached to the exhaust port of anaesthesia machines to capture VAs and might decrease their emissions.
+Using absorbers that allow the recapture of the VAs has the additional potential benefit of being able to reuse the captured VAs.

-The study was approved by the ethics committee of the University Medicine Greifswald (reference number: BB 102/23; approval date: 8 August 2023)
+The study was approved by the ethics committee of the University Medicine Greifswald (Chairperson: Prof. Dr. M. Dörr; reference number: BB 102/23; approval date: 8 August 2023).

-We collected a total of 20 consecutive CONTRAfluranTM AGCs in two different ORs in this prospective single-centre exploratory observational study.
+We collected a total of 20 consecutive CONTRAfluranTM canisters in two different ORs in this prospective single-centre exploratory observational study.

 The first OR (referred to as OR1), was dedicated to ear, nose and throat surgery.
-Here, a median number of five cases per day were treated, mostly with supraglottic airways.
-All cases were inducted and emerged from anesthesia in the OR.
+Here, a median of five cases per day were anaesthetized and then generally managed with a supraglottic airway.
+All cases were induced and emerged from anaesthesia in the OR.
 The first and second case each day were generally children, where we did inhaled inductions with a fresh gas flow in the range of the minute ventilation of the respective child.
-The following cases were mostly adults.
+The following cases in that OR were mostly adults.

-The second OR (referred to as OR2) was dedicated to neurosurgical spine surgery.
-Here, the median number of cases was two per day and the patients were mostly adults who were intubated.
-The first case was always inducted in the OR, the following cases rarely in a special induction room where no AGC was installed.
+The second OR (referred to as OR2) was dedicated to spine surgery.
+Here, the median number of cases was two per day and the patients were generally adults who were intubated.
+The first case was always induced in the OR, the following cases rarely in a special induction room where no canister was installed.
 All cases emerged from anaesthesia in the OR.

-All anaesthesia cases were performed at the discretion of the anaesthesiologists in charge in clinical routine according to our local standard operating procedures.
-Following these, a minimal or metabolic flow (< 0.5 l.min-1, mostly 0.3 l.min-1) was used during the steady state phase in all cases.
-We did recorded neither the patient data, the type of anaesthesia, the induction strategy nor the airway used because of the exploratory, pragmatic and anonymous character of the study.
+All anaesthesia cases were managed at the discretion of the anaesthesiologists.
+Following induction, a minimal or metabolic fresh gas flow (< 0.5 l·min-1, mostly 0.3 l·min-1) was used during the steady state phase in all cases.
+We did not record patient data, type of anaesthesia, induction strategy or airway used due to the exploratory, pragmatic and anonymous nature of the study.

 We used the Draeger connect software (Draeger Medical Deutschland GmbH, Luebeck, Germany) to determine the number, duration and type of anaesthesia cases.

-Balanced anaesthesia with VAs was given using Draeger Perseus A500 anaesthesia machines equipped with bypass vaporizers of the type Draeger D-Vapor 3000 (Draeger Medicine Deutschland GmbH, Luebeck, Germany).
-The AGCs were permanently connected to the exhaust port of the anaesthesia machines, which work in a passive mode, without an AGSS connected.
+Balanced anaesthesia with VAs was given using Draeger Perseus A500 anaesthesia machines equipped with bypass vaporizers of the type Draeger D-Vapor 3000 (Draeger Medicine Deutschland GmbH, Luebeck, Germany), and a calcium and sodium hydroxide-based carbon dioxide absorber of the type Draegersorb CLIC 800+ (Draeger Medicine Deutschland GmbH, Luebeck, Germany).
+The canisters were permanently connected to the exhaust port of the anaesthesia machines, which work in a passive mode, without an AGSS connected.
 We weighed the sevoflurane (SEVOrane, AbbVie Deutschland GmbH & Co.
-KG, Mainz, Germany) bottles before and after maximum filling of the vaporizer and used the difference in weight to record the sevoflurane consumption.
-The vaporizers were filled to the maximum before we attached the first CONTRAfluranTM AGC (ZeoSys medical, Luckenwalde, Germany) and started our recordings.
-During the study period, almost every day the two vaporizers were filled completely and the sevoflurane bottle weight difference measured by the study team, which was not involved in the anaesthesia.
+KG, Mainz, Germany) bottles before and after maximum filling of the vaporizer and used the difference in weight to determine the sevoflurane consumption.
+The vaporizers were filled to the maximum before we attached the first CONTRAfluranTM canister (ZeoSys medical, Luckenwalde, Germany).
+During the study period, almost every day the two vaporizers were filled completely and the sevoflurane bottle weight difference measured by the study team (NM and SK), which were not involved in providing the anaesthesia.

-In the case where a new bottle of sevoflurane was opened, it was initially attached to a non-study vaporizer to lose any excess pressure, and was weighed before the study vaporizer was filled.
+In the case where a new bottle of sevoflurane was opened, it was initially attached to a non-study vaporizer to relieve any excess pressure, and was weighed before the study vaporizer was filled.

-Each AGC was only changed after it had been exhausted.
-This was made visible by a red LED and an acoustic warning signal of the SENSOfluranTM sensor unit (ZeoSys medical, Luckenwalde, Germany).
+Each canister was only changed after it had been exhausted as identified by a visible red LED and an acoustic warning signal from the SENSOfluranTM sensor unit (ZeoSys medical, Luckenwalde, Germany).
 Subsequently, we refilled the vaporizer to its maximum and measured the weight difference of the sevoflurane bottle, again.
-The weight difference was counted as consumption for the just exhausted AGC.
+The weight difference was counted as consumption for the just exhausted canister.

-The weight gain of an AGC was determined by weighing the AGC before usage and after it had been exhausted to determine the in vivo mass transfer (ratio of absorber weight gain to consumed weight of sevoflurane).
-Each exhausted AGC was recapped and stored in a closed plastic zip-lock bag.
+The weight gain of a canister was determined by weighing the canister before usage and after it had been exhausted to determine the in vivo mass transfer (ratio of absorber weight gain to consumed weight of sevoflurane).
+Each exhausted canister was recapped and stored in a closed plastic zip-lock bag.

-ZeoSys needs at least 20 AGCs for a single desorption process.
-We stored all consecutive AGCs at room temperature until the 20th AGC was exhausted.
-Before returning the AGCs to ZeoSys, we weighed all AGCs again to determine any potential weight loss.
+ZeoSys needs at least 20 canisters for a single desorption process.
+Before returning the canisters to ZeoSys, we weighed all canisters again to determine any potential weight loss.

-ZeoSys stored all AGCs for a further four weeks at least, due to regulatory reasons.
-Before starting the desorption and recovery process they weighed all AGCs (Sartorius Cubis II MCA5201S-2S00-0; Sartorius AG, Göttingen; Germany; maximum weight = 5200 g; d = 0.1 g).
-Afterwards, they sent us the information about the total amount of sevoflurane recovered from all 20 AGCs.
+ZeoSys stored all canisters for at least four weeks, due to regulatory reasons.
+Before starting the desorption and recovery process they weighed all canisters (Sartorius Cubis II MCA5201S-2S00-0; Sartorius AG, Göttingen; Germany; maximum weight = 5200 g; d = 0.1 g).
+Afterwards, they sent us the information about the total amount of sevoflurane recovered from all 20 canisters.

 The primary outcome was the amount of recovered sevoflurane reported by ZeoSys.
-The secondary outcomes were the difference between the in vivo mass transfer and the recapture rate reported by ZeoSys, the difference in the sevoflurane recovery between both ORs and the weight loss of the AGC during storage.
+The secondary outcomes were the difference between the in vivo mass transfer, the recapture rate reported by ZeoSys, the difference in the sevoflurane recovery between both ORs and the weight loss of the canister during storage.

-All data processing and statistical analyses were performed using R version 4.4.0 [8].
+All data processing and statistical analyses were performed using R version 4.4.0 [7].
 The two-sided Wilcoxon rank-sum test was used for statistical comparison.
 A p-value less than 0.05 was considered to be statistically significant.
-Summary tables were generated using the gtsummary package [9].
-All data and analysis can be found at https://github.com/umg-minai/vct-or [10].
+Summary tables were generated using the gtsummary package [8].
+All data and analysis can be found in the zenodo repository, https://doi.org/10.5281/zenodo.10442174 [9].

-Table 4.1: Characteristics of all 20 anaesthetic gas canisters.
-Cases, duration, etc. are given as per canister.
+Table 3.1: Characteristics of all 20 anaesthetic gas canisters.
+Cases, durations, sevoflurane consumption, etc. are given as per canister.
+Values are median (lower and upper quartile); p-values are calculated using the Wilcoxon rank sum (exact) test.
 ENT: ear, nose and throat surgery.

 (A) Case summary